zacharyr0th/toml-tools/README.md

 A few Python scripts for analyzing, categorizing, and organizing TOML files from Electric Capital's [crypto-ecosystems](https://github.com/electric-capital/crypto-ecosystems) directory.

+PSA - There is a strong need to fix the categorization filtering in stats.py.
+The filtering is currently insufficient so the category results in the reports should be taken with a grain of salt.

 ## Features

 ### 1. stats.py